Pregnancy and maternity discrimination : Employee guide

 The terms and conditions under the new role must not be substantially less favourable than the terms and conditions under the previous role.

-The new government is proposing that it will be unlawful to dismiss a woman within six months of her return from maternity leave, though there will be some exceptions.
+The government is proposing that it will be unlawful to dismiss a woman within six months of her return from maternity leave, though there will be some exceptions.

 Victimisation